SloppyCalculator/Football-Injury-Prediction/README.md

-# ⚽️ Football Injury Prediction App Backend
+# ⚽️ Football Injury Prediction App

-This is the backend for an AI-powered football injury prediction application built with Flask.
+This an AI-powered football injury prediction application built with Flask.
 It provides workload prediction, performance analysis, match readiness estimation, and integrates a chatbot via Rasa to support player and coach interaction.
 Supabase is used for backend services such as authentication and data storage.

 ## 🚀 Features